theonestack/cfhighlander/README.md

 **Component** is basic building block of highlander systems.
 Components have following roles

 - Define (include) other components
-- Define how their parameters are wired with other components (sibling and outer components)
+- Provide values for their inner component parameters
 - Define how their configuration affects other components
 - Define sources of their inner components
 - Define publish location for both component source code and compiled CloudFormation templates